On this page:

-We have recently undertaken spectral analyses of these stars from HST/STIS optical spectroscopy (see MNRAS paper).
+We have undertaken spectral analyses of these stars from HST/STIS optical and UV spectroscopy (see paper).
 Former students/postdocs are still involved in our research projects, notably Dr Saida Caballero-Nieves (FIT) involving massive binaries and the R136 star cluster, plus Dr Joanne Pledger (nee Bibby) (UCLan) who is involved with studying Wolf-Rayet populations in nearby star forming galaxies.

 Large and Small Magellanic Clouds